-1. The most visible difference is the size.
-Bibi ka Maqbara is about one third of the size of Taj Mahal.
+- The most visible difference is the size.
+This monument is about one-third of the size of the Taj Mahal.
 You would almost feel that someone has squeezed the Taj and kept it here.
 Or maybe this was the model that was built before the fine Taj was actually built.

-2. Taj Mahal is completely built in pure white marble that shines through while only a small part of Bibi ka Maqbara is built in marble.
+- Taj Mahal is completely built-in pure white marble that shines through while only a small part of this monument is built in marble.
 And the rest is lime plaster with stucco work on it.
-The marble for both the monuments came from Rajasthan and Agra is obviously far closer to the source than Aurangabad.
+The marble for both monuments came from Rajasthan and Agra is obviously far closer to the source than Aurangabad.

-3. Taj Mahal stands by the river Yamuna, while Bibi ka Maqbara has a backdrop of small hills of the rocky Deccan plateau.
+- Taj Mahal stands by the river Yamuna, while this monument has a backdrop of small hills of the rocky Deccan plateau.

-4. Minarets of Taj are round and tapering at the top while those of Bibi ka Maqbara are octagonal and almost straight.
+- Minarets of the Taj are round and tapering at the top while those of this monument are octagonal and almost straight.

-5. The actual tomb lies below in both but the one at Aurangabad can be seen by the visitors and has lot of money thrown over it.
+- The actual tomb lies below in both but the one at Aurangabad can be seen by the visitors and has a lot of money thrown at it.

-6. A husband in the memory of his wife built the Taj while a son in the memory of his mother, i.e. Prince Azam Shah, built Bibi Ka Maqbara for his mother Dilras Banu Begum who also happened to be Aurangzeb’s wife.
+- A husband in memory of his wife built the Taj while a son in memory of his mother, i.e. Prince Azam Shah, built it for his mother Dilras Banu Begum who also happened to be Aurangzeb’s wife.

-There is a controversy that Taj Mahal was probably a Hindu temple by the name Tejo Mahalaya while there is no such controversy associated with Bibi ka Maqbara that was built ab initio.
+There is a controversy that the Taj Mahal was probably a Hindu temple by the name Tejo Mahalaya while there is no such controversy associated with Bibi ka Maqbara which was built ab initio.

-Of the similarities involve the sheer resemblance between the two with same Char bagh style gardens around the monument.
-The same family of course built both memorials for the women of the family, almost one after the other in mid 17th CE.
-The Jaali work here is as intricate as in the most Mughal monuments and is probably their signature element.
+Of the similarities involve the sheer resemblance between the two with the same Char-bagh style gardens around the monument.
+The same family, of course, built both memorials for the women of the family, almost one after the other in mid-17th CE.
+The Jali work here is as intricate as in most Mughal monuments and is probably their signature element.
 At Aurangabad, the Jaali work around the tomb lends an elegant beauty to the simple grave covered with green cloth.
-There is limited inlay work and one ceiling with geometric pattern is quite intriguing.
+There is limited inlay work and one ceiling with a geometric pattern is quite intriguing.

 More than anything else, I think they left the stories behind for us to talk and wonder about.

-Recommend you to read following Travel blog on Tourist Places in Maharashtra.
+Recommend you to read the following Travel Blog on Tourist Places in Maharashtra.